ingresso-group/slate/source/includes/_performances.md

 Cost ranges are generated from availability requests made either by end-users or by scheduled processes that Ingresso use to update cost range data.
-You should not attempt to make multiple availability requests in order to keep this data up to date - please contact us instead to discuss options techsupport@ingresso.co.uk.
+You should not attempt to make multiple availability requests in order to keep this data up to date - please contact us instead to discuss options.
 Cost ranges are only ever returned as part of a parent object.

 <aside class="notice"> Cost ranges (and avail details) are not guaranteed to be